Our next event will be organized on May 23-25 in Prague, Czech Republic.

-Five panels of outstanding speakers will debate on the following subject: “ Hot topics of antitrust : towards European convergence“.
-Our focus will be to draw conclusions from recent precedents that are useful and practical for all competition lawyers.
-A social program with a culinary highlight on Friday night will allow networking in a relaxed atmosphere.
+Five panels of outstanding speakers debated on the following subject: “ Hot topics of antitrust : towards European convergence“.
 You can download the brochure of the seminar here.

 Collusion through third parties

 |Panel moderator: Kristian Hugmark, Roschier, Sweden